openhwgroup/cv32e40x/docs/user_manual/source/rvfi.rst

 **Halt Signal**

 The ``rvfi_halt`` signal was meant for liveness properties of cores that can halt execution.
 Only needed for cores that can lock up.
-Can be tied to 0 for RISCV compliant cores.
+Can be tied to 0 for RISC-V compliant cores.

 Trace output file